jamilbk/peruse/README.md

 ## Translation

-Plunk takes your command and translates
+Plunk takes your command and translates it into JSON compatible with Elasticsearch's Query DSL.

 ```last 24h _type=syslog```